albar965/littlenavmap-manual/README.md

 #### Show Database Files {#show-database-files}

 This opens _Little Navmap_&#039;s database directory in a file manager.
 See [Running without Flight Simulator Installation](#running-without-flight-simulator-installation) for more information on copying database files between different computers.
+This allows _Little Navmap_ to be run on a remote computer (e.g. Windows, Mac or Linux) using the same database that was created on the computer running the flight simulator.

 #### Load Scenery Library {#load-scenery-library}